Rookie Seibert makes kicks, Browns down winless Lions 20-16

 NFL teams must submit their 53-man rosters by Saturday at 4 p.m., and the next 48 hours will be tense for dozens of players.

-Lions QB Matthew Stafford did dress for the game, but he didn’t throw another pass after warmups as Lions coach Matt Patricia and Browns coach Freddie Kitchens sat their first-teamers.
+Lions QB Matthew Stafford did dress for the game, but he didn’t throw another pass after warmups as Patricia and Kitchens sat their first-teamers.

 Browns third-string QB Garrett Gilbert threw a 7-yard touchdown pass to running back Dontrell Hilliard in the first half.